TunaCimen/Terminal/README.md

 Summary.
 Supports autocomplete, piping.
 Includes a custom kernel module that can visualize the children of a given process ID.

+NOTE: For detailed explanation of the features and how are they implemented, check the report pdf.

 Features